Motorhome Insurance vs. Regular Auto Insurance

 - Allstate – Offers tow bar coverage, vacation liability, emergency expenses, and pet coverage; one of few standard carriers with full-timer liability

-- Auto-Owners – Known for strong customer satisfaction and quality repair focus
+- Auto-Owners – Recognized for strong customer satisfaction ratings; good for agent-based shopping

-- The Hartford – Recognized for strong customer service ratings
+- The Hartford – A strong choice for AARP members and older RVers; recognized for customer service

 Specialized vs. Standard: Which Is Right for You?

 For full-time RVers, specialized carriers like Progressive, Good Sam, or Roamly are the clear choice.
-For recreational/part-time users, standard carriers may offer competitive rates — especially if you already bundle home and auto policies.
+For recreational and part-time users, standard carriers may offer competitive rates — especially if you already bundle home and auto policies.
 If you're also comparing towable options, review our guide on travel trailer insurance to understand how coverage differs side by side.

 Frequently Asked Questions